 The film required extensive equipment support, particularly for more complicated shooting scenes involving an indoor pool.
 “When we approached ARRI Rental about this they were extremely supportive,” Ben said.

 “We basically had every bit of kit we needed to tell the story that we wanted, in the way we wanted.
-They believed in our project from the beginning and were nothing but fully supportive, even flying kit out from New York City for us for free.”
+They believed in our project from the beginning and were nothing but fully supportive.”
 Ben Gutteridge.

 Ben will always be grateful to ARRI for this and various other projects.
 “I think they make the best cameras, but also you can tell it is a family-run business as they make you feel that they care about your project as much as you do.”

 Jess Batzli agrees.
 Her winning short film, Little Anna, tells the story of a third-grade teacher who receives a new student with the same first and last name as herself, triggering eerie similarities and traumatic memories when the girl’s father fails to pick her up from school.
 “To me, Little Anna is, more than anything, a ghost story,” she said.
 In the film, the teacher lost her father at a young age, and feels abandoned and alone.
 “So, when a possibly similar thing is happening to a little girl, especially a girl who seems so much like her, she wants to protect Anna from that same pain…but she can’t.
 With Anna’s cosmic awareness and rumination on life after death within the context of Ancient Egypt, the teacher starts to feel a presence she hasn’t really felt before.
 Maybe she’s not alone, and maybe she never was.”